Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 Is Bitcoin mining still profitable in Switzerland?

-Let's be honest: for the vast majority of individual enthusiasts, mining Bitcoin is usually not a profitable strategy.
+Let's be honest: for the vast majority of individual enthusiasts, Bitcoin mining is usually not a profitable strategy.

 If your main goal is simply to acquire Bitcoin, buying it directly is definitely a simpler and less complicated option than trying to mine it yourself.